qw3r/tire-mock/README.md

 TODO ideas
 ----------
+* add tests
+* travis-ci
+* support the versions of ruby the tire supports
 * "record" the last created/updates document to use as response
 * make "mocking" of  highlighs/facets more simpler, easier
 * etc.